a2stuff/a2d/CONTRIBUTING.md

 1. Disassembly of [Selector](https://github.com/inexorabletash/a2d/issues/63)
 1. Bug fixes
    * Try and tackle some of the bugs in the [issue tracker](https://github.com/inexorabletash/a2d/issues?q=is%3Aissue+is%3Aopen+label%3Abug-in-original).
-   * Bug fixes will alter the binary, so should occur in branches.
-There's a `fixes` branch with some already.
 1. Add new Desk Accessories
    * List of ideas in the [issue tracker](https://github.com/inexorabletash/a2d/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22Desk+Accessories%22+label%3A%22feature+request%22)